broadinstitute/polyphonia/README.md

 If at least one plate map is provided, each sample is compared to the samples in neighboring wells as determined by provided [well comparison options](#well-comparison-options).
 If no plate map is provided, all samples are compared to all other samples.
 (As the number of samples increases, comparing all samples to all other samples very quickly becomes a large and intractably slow task.)
 If possible, comparisons are made [in parallel](#parallelization).

+The primary output is [a table describing potential instances of cross-contamination](#potential-cross-contamination-table).
+If at least one plate map is provided, visualizations of [potential cross-contamination](#plate-map-visualization-of-potential-cross-contamination) and of [intrahost variation](#plate-map-visualization-of-isnvs) are also produced for each plate.

 The rest is up to you.
 Depending on availability of material and the stage at which contamination occurred, contaminated samples could be resequenced or subjected to other follow-up.
 It is important to critically examine flagged potential cross-contamination and consider [alternative explanations](#important-caveats) for shared alleles: not all flagged sample pairs will be true instances of cross-contamination or require resequencing.

 ## Important Caveats